Under Maryland law, a "child" is any person under the age of 18. Read the Law: MD Cts. and Jud. Proc. §3–8A–01

 In addition, in some cases the courts will treat a child as an adult:

-A child at least 14 years old who has committed a crime that, if committed by an adult, would be punishable by death or life in prison, will be tried as an adult.
+A child at least 14 years old who has committed a crime that, if committed by an adult, would be punishable by life in prison, will be tried as an adult.
 Read the Law: MD Cts. and Jud.
 Pro.
 Code Ann. §3-8A-03(d)(1).

 A child at least 16 years old who is charged with any of the following crimes will be tried in Circuit Court: abduction, kidnapping, second degree murder or attempted second degree murder, manslaughter (except involuntary manslaughter), second degree rape or attempted second degree rape, robbery or attempted robbery, second or third degree sexual offense or attempted second degree sexual offense, violations of gun control regulations, gun violations related to a drug trafficking crime, conspiracy or use of a regulated gun in committing a felony, carjacking or armed carjacking, first degree assault, handgun or machine gun violations.
 Read the Law: MD Cts. and Jud.
 Pro.
 Code Ann. §3-8A-03(d)(4)(i-xvii).